Taming heavy-tailed features by shrinkage: Introduction

-We organize our paper as follows.
-In Section 2, we introduce in detail the model we work with, i.e., the corrupted GLM.
-In Section 3, we elucidate the specific feature shrinkage and clipping methods and present our main theoretical results.
-Under the low-dimensional regime, we prove that the MLE based on $\ell_4$-norm shrunk features and clipped responses enjoys the same optimal statistical error rate as the standard MLE with sub-Gaussian features and response up to a $\sqrt{\log n}$ factor.
-For high-dimensional models, we show that the $\ell_1$-regularized MLE based on appropriately clipped feature and responses achieve exactly the minimax optimal rate.
-One technical contribution that is worth emphasis is that we provide rigorous justification of the (restricted) strong convexity of the negative likelihood based on shrunk or clipped features.
-In Section 4, we illustrate the numerical superiority of our proposed estimators over the standard MLE under both low-dimensional and high-dimensional regimes.
-We investigate two important problem setups: the linear regression with heavy-tailed noise and binary logistic regression with mislabeled data.
-Besides, we implement our methods on the MNIST dataset and discover that shrinkage on deep features improves the prediction power of logistic classifiers when noisy labels occur.
+The rest of the paper is organized as follows.
+In Section 2, we elucidate the CGLM and the log-likelihood based on the shrunk data.
+In Section 3, we introduce specific feature shrinkage methods for different regimes and present our main theoretical results.
+Under the low-dimensional regime, we prove that the MLE based on $\ell_4$-norm shrunk features enjoys the same optimal statistical rate as the standard MLE with sub-Gaussian features up to a $(\log n) ^ {1 / 2}$ factor.
+For high-dimensional models, we show that the $\ell_1$-regularized MLE based on elementwise shrunk features achieve exactly the minimax optimal rate.
+One technical contribution worth emphasis is that we provide a rigorous justification of the (restricted) strong convexity of the negative likelihood based on shrunk features.
+In Section 4, we demonstrate the numerical superiority of our proposed estimators over the standard MLEs under both low-dimensional and high-dimensional regimes.
+We investigate two important problem setups: linear regression with heavy-tailed noise and binary logistic regression with mislabeled data.
+Finally, motivated by the shrinakge principle, we add an $\ell_4$-norm shrinkage layer to a convolutional neural network to classify human-written digits in the MNIST dataset.
+We show the significant improvement of the new architecture in the presence of mislabeling and image noise.